code-geek1406/Saumojit_Goswami_koach_assignment-2/README.md

 # Saumojit_Goswami_koach_assignment-2
 Real-Time Messaging App with optimization
-This is done in React native with which you might view the files.
+This is done in React native with which you might use to run the codes.